 Just ask her mum!

-At the same time, she remains compassionate and is able to compartmentalise different aspects of her life.
+At the same time, she remains compassionate and is able to compartmentalize different aspects of her life.
 I still struggle with this.

-I still many times prioritise my wants and wishes over the family.
-My wife knows this, in fact I think most of my family and friends do too.
+I still many times prioritize my wants and wishes over the family.
+My wife knows this, in fact, I think most of my family and friends do too.
 It’s not in a malicious way, I just can’t shake off my wanting to be independent.

 This has become a BIG struggle since having kids.

 Since having children our dynamics as a couple has certainly changed and whilst couples with kids say it’s different when you have a family you don’t really appreciate this until you’re in the situation yourself.

 As every parent knows, the first-year having our first child was incredibly tough.